Parent and Family Engagement Policy

 In developing the district Title I budget, one percent of allocation will be dedicated to parental involvement activities.
 Ninety-five percent of these funds will be distributed to Title I schools for parental involvement activities.

-Each school in the district will develop its own parental involvement policy with input from parents of participating students.
-The parent involvement policy will apply to all parents of students identified in the subgroups listed in the No Child Left Behind Act of 2002.
+Each school in the district will develop its own parental and family engagement policy with input from parents of participating students.
+The parent and family engagement policy will apply to all parents of students identified in the subgroups listed in the No Child Left Behind Act.
 District level personnel will provide technical assistance and support.

 Parents serving on the School Improvement Team provide input on parent and family engagement policy and activities to be implement at each school.
 Schools will provide agendas and sign-in sheets to the LEA to insure parents are involved in the process.

 At an Open House / Parent Information Night, principals will present the School Parent and Family Engagement Policy.
 Throughout the school year, additional meetings will be conducted at various times to provide parents and community members ample opportunities to review and comment on the School Parent and Family Engagement Policy.
 Assistance will be provided to parents requiring transportation, childcare, and interpreters and other identified needs.
 Each school year, the school improvement team will address any concerns and dissatisfaction expressed by parents through a review and update of the School Parent and Family Engagement Policy.

 - At the beginning of each school year, a student / parent / teacher compact is developed and distributed to all stakeholders in order to build and develop a partnership to help children achieve the state’s high standards.

 - The compact describes the school’s responsibility to provide a high-quality curriculum and instruction in a supportive and effective learning environment.
 It also describes the way in which parents will be responsible for supporting their children’s learning and ways parents may volunteer and participate in decisions relating to the education of their children.
 Issues of open communication between parents and teachers are also addressed in the compact.